hertogp/imagine/README.md

   - flydraw produces a gif, not png
   - gle also creates a .gle subdir inside the images-dir
   - gri produces a ps, which is `convert`ed to png
-  - imagine reads its codeblock as help-topics for which a codeblock is returned
+  - imagine reads its code as help-topics, returns codeblocks with help-info
   - plot reads its codeblock as the relative path to the file to process
   - pyxplot will have `set terminal` & `set output` prepended to its `code`
   - shebang runs its codeblock as a script with <fname>.png as its argument.